lzambarda/hbt/README.md

 ## Todo

-- [ ] Naive graph implementation
+- [x] Naive graph implementation
-- [ ] Create custom marshaller which supports cycles and correctly restores pointers
+- [x] Create custom marshaller which supports cycles and correctly restores pointers

+  This hasn't really been done the proper way, but it works.

 - [ ] Tests
 - [ ] Migrate what can be migrated from zsh to go
 - [ ] Benchmarking